(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Component decomposition

-We perform surface brightness profile fitting using GALFIT \citep{Peng2002, Peng2010x} with \citet{Sersic1968} profiles across all available bands to quantify the morphology.
-The analysis focuses on image S2, as it lies in a relatively dark region of the sky with minimal contamination from intracluster light (ICL), whereas S1 is embedded in a brighter ICL background, making it less suitable for reliable profile fitting.
-The free parameters include galaxy position ($x,y$), effective radius along the major axis ($r_{\rm e}$), Sérsic index ($n$), integrated magnitude (Mag), axis ratio ($b/a$), and position angle (PA).
-Prior to fitting, we identify and mask contaminating sources using sigma-clipped statistics with a 5-pixel filter size to estimate the background and RMS ($\sigma$).
+Prior to fitting, we identify and mask contaminating sources using sigma-clipped statistics with a 5 pixel filter size to estimate the background and rms ($\sigma$).
 After background subtraction, images are convolved with a 2D Gaussian kernel (FWHM = 3 pixels), and sources above $1\sigma$ are masked.
 The mask is then refined to preserve both components of the target source while excluding nearby contaminants.
-We let $r_{\rm e}$ vary between 0.5-50 pixels, $b/a$ between 0.1-1, and the magnitude between 1 and 100 mag.
-Radii are circularized with $r_{\rm e,circ} = \sqrt{b/a}\,r_{\rm e}$.
-As a first step, we fit the F200W image, which provides the highest S/N at optimal resolution, in order to determine accurate initial centroid positions for all components.
-These F200W-derived positions are then used as initial guesses in the fits to the other bands, and we allow the centroids in both $x$ and $y$ to vary only within $\pm$0.04$\arcsec$, corresponding to $\pm$2 pixels in the SW images and $\pm$1 pixel in the LW images.
+The fits are done first in the F200W image, which provides the highest S/N at optimal resolution, in order to determine accurate initial centroid positions for the two components.
+These F200W-derived positions are then used as initial guesses in the fits to the other bands, and we allow the centroids in both $x$ and $y$ to vary only within $\pm0\farcs04$, corresponding to $\pm$2 pixels in the SW images and $\pm$1 pixel in the LW images.
+To explore the wavelength-dependent morphology, we allow the structural parameters to vary independently in each band.

-We first attempt two-component fits (see Appendix~\ref{app:galfit_twocomponents}), which generally produce good residuals and capture the overall morphology well.
-However, in the short-wavelength (SW) bands, the red component appears artificially large because the model partially attributes the flux from the extended bridge-like emission to it.
-The bridge has a distinct color (see Figure~\ref{fig:morphology}), suggesting a physically different origin of emission.
-Motivated by this, we also test three-component models, which significantly improve the residuals in these bands (see Figure~\ref{fig:galfit_triple}).
-In the long-wavelength (LW) bands, the bridge component becomes too faint and is likely blended with the blue and red components.
-As a result, GALFIT assigns its magnitude to the upper limit (Mag = 100), thus effectively removing it from the model.

-Across both fitting approaches, the blue component is the most stable and well-constrained.
-Initial fits give $n \sim 1$–2, depending on how the bridge emission is treated and the effective radius of the blue component remains robust whether $n$ is fixed or left free.
-We choose to adopt $n=1.5$ (fixed) for all components while allowing the remaining parameters to vary freely.